Learn More

 Hardware wallets are secure hard drives that offer cold storage solutions for cryptocurrency in order to isolate sensitive information from potential threats.
 These offline storage devices generally require user authentication - such as a PIN or biometric verification - as an extra layer of protection.

-The term “multisig” refers to the use of multiple private keys to verify a single crypto wallet.
+The term “multisig” refers to the use of multiple private keys to verify a single bitcoin wallet.
 Since multiple verification methods are required to sign transactions with multisig wallets, they provide you with greater protection from security threats.
 Due to their robust nature, multisig wallets like the Casa vault are the industry standard for best practices in digital asset custody.

 Start holding your